jcaillon/valet/tests.d/1107-self-document/results.approved.md

 We first sort using the first criteria (from smallest to biggest), then the second, etc.

 - $1: **array name** _as string_:
-      the name of the array to sort (it is sorted in place)
+      The name of the array to sort (it will be sorted in place).
 - $@: **criteria array names** _as string_:
-      the names of the arrays to use as criteria
+      The names of the arrays to use as criteria.
+      Each array must have the same size as the array to sort and contain only numbers.

 Returns: